-Agriculture is often overlooked as a significant source of greenhouse gas emissions.
+Agriculture is often overlooked by the media and activists as a significant source of greenhouse gas emissions.
 Globally agriculture accounts for almost a third of emissions.
 That number is considerably less within the U.S., but we also export our emissions by importing a significant amount of our food, particularly livestock.

-Our food system is also under threat from climate change and extreme weather, at both the level of production and distribution.
-The lack of access to healthy, affordable food for many is already a major domestic and global problem.
+Our food system is also under threat from climate change and extreme weather, both in production and in supply change distribution.
+The lack of access by many to healthy, affordable food is already a major domestic and global problem.

-Only recently has the Intergovernmental Panel on Climate Change (IPCC) begun to highlight the role of agriculture in the climate crisis, including the recommendation to move to a more plant-based diet.
-This has become a focal point of attacks by opponents of climate action, who warn Americans that climate activists want to prohibit the sale of hamburgers at McDonalds, instead forcing people to eat insects 395 (yes, insects are already a food source in much of the rest of the world, especially Asia).
-396
+Only recently has the IPCC begun to highlight the role of agriculture in the climate crisis, including the recommendation to move to a more plant-based diet.
+This has become a focal point of attacks by opponents of climate action, who warn Americans that climate activists want to prohibit the sale of hamburgers at McDonalds, instead forcing people to eat insects372 (yes, insects are already a food source373 in much of the rest of the world, especially Asia).

 There are far more fundamental reforms needed in our agriculture and food system than are addressed in this chapter.
-Americans may love family farms, but they have been replaced by giant corporate agribusiness dominated by factory farms, a heavy use of fossil fuels (pesticides, fertilizers), monocrops, assembly line production of animals, and genetic engineering.
+Americans may love family farms, but they have been replaced by giant corporate agribusiness dominated by factory farms, heavy use of fossil fuels (pesticides, fertilizers), monocrops, assembly line production of animals, and genetic engineering.